-This is an exciting time as quarantine restrictions lift and businesses start to fully reopen.
-However, there is still uncertainty in the mortgage market.
-The June 30th foreclosure moratorium end-date is approaching quickly with no clear indication of another extension.
-Research shows that more than 2 million households face foreclosure at the end of the moratorium.
-And with regulators like the CFPB urging mortgage servicers to be prepared for an expected surge in homeowners needing assistance, lenders need the right resources as well.
+As quarantine restrictions lift and businesses reopen, there is still uncertainty in the mortgage market.
+Research shows that more than two million households face foreclosure as moratoriums expire.
+And with regulators, like the Consumer Financial Protection Bureau (CFPB), urging mortgage servicers to prepare for an expected surge in homeowners needing assistance, lenders need the right resources as well.

 One of the resources mortgage lenders rely on to help gain greater insight into their borrower’s financial picture is income and employment verification.
 The challenge, however, is striking the right balance between gaining the insights needed to support lending decisions and creating a streamlined, frictionless mortgage process.